25+ Fall Vegetables and Their Benefits (Plus How to Use Them)

 • Fall vegetables are those that grow in the cooler months of the year, usually from early September through November.

-• Some of the most popular types include cruciferous veggies, like broccoli and Brussels sprouts, sweet potatoes and squashes, carrots, fennel, turnips, celery root, and arugula.
+• Some of the most popular types of fall vegetables include cruciferous veggies, like broccoli and Brussels sprouts, sweet potatoes and squashes, carrots, fennel, turnips, celery root, and arugula.

 • Benefits of adding these veggies to your diet include supplying you with vitamins C, A and K for immune support; potassium and magnesium; fiber; prebiotics; and various antioxidants.

-• Some ideas for preparing them at home include making roasted vegetables, veggie soup and stews, omelets, veggie burgers, stir-fries, and “faux potatoes.”
+• Some ideas for preparing fall vegetables at home include making roasted vegetables, veggie soup and stews, omelets, veggie burgers, stir-fries, and “faux potatoes.”

 More Nutrition